How to use INDUCT FOR WORK to train employees of NDIS registered Providers

 Progress is digitally recorded.
 This comes in handy in ensuring that providers stay compliant with the government regulations.

-Online training has several benefits to both NDIS providers and participants.
+Online training has several benefits to both NDIS providers and their workers.
 NDIS providers who choose this platform will, in the end, save time and money.
 They can also easily create participants’ profiles by adding photos and other information including any files.
 Courses on Induct for Work are accessible, consistent, convenient, and participants can undertake the courses at their own pace.

 Induct for Work has an intuitive interface and is very user-friendly.
 Register today for a 14-day free trial.